Lane Cove National Park: Flora

 Common native plant species throughout the park include grass-trees, smooth-barked apples, old man banksias, flannel flowers, scribbly gums, and Wonga Wonga vines.
 See Friends of Lane Cove National Park list of what's flowering in the park.

 Fauna

 The park is home to a variety of native bird species, including brushturkeys, kookaburras, superb fairywrens, crimson rosellas, sulphur-crested cockatoos, rainbow lorikeets, and eastern whipbirds.
 Non-native birds such as common mynas and red-whiskered bulbuls also occupy the park.
-Common reptiles include the Eastern Water Dragon and lace monitors, whilst common mammals include swamp wallabies and echidnas.
-See Friends of Lane Cove National Park list of fauna observed in the park.
+Common reptiles include the eastern water dragon and lace monitors, whilst common mammals include swamp wallabies and echidnas.

 Urban issues affecting the Park

 The park's position in the middle of a major metropolis necessitates compromises between the social desire for maintaining a pristine environment, and the need for urban development.
 Two examples of this compromise are: